-8.4.2 NHSBT will communicate with hospitals as in the Amber phase.
-The of blood for massively bleeding patients during a severe national blood shortage , adapted from the Canadian guidance for UK practice, Appendix 5a and 5b outlines the algorithm for triaging patients in the context of severe national shortage.
-The
+8.4.3 Hospitals are directed to the NBTC guidance and triage tool for the rationing of blood for massively bleeding patients during a severe national blood shortage , adapted from the Canadian guidance for UK practice, Appendix 5a and 5b outlines the algorithm for triaging patients in the context of severe national shortage.
+The Recommended Summary Plan for Emergency Care and Treatment (ReSPECT) (Appendix 5c) can be used to document decisions made by multidisciplinary teams in an emergency.